 Faires and other graduates of West Point, Annapolis (Navy) and Colorado Springs (Air Force) say that to leave the academies isn’t necessarily a reflection on the individual.
 The high attrition rate involves much more than surviving Beast Barracks.

 It’s not unusual for plebes to leave West Point during summer Beast Barracks or even their first or second years at the academy.
 Faires admits throughout his first two years he had a “Plan B” to depart for Ohio State.
-It’s not until the third year cadets are committed to the final two years of school and five years of military duty.
+It’s not until the third year at the academy that cadets are committed to the final two years of school and five years of military duty.

 Dantonio spoke briefly about leaving West Point in a 2015 media session, saying, “I had just never been away from home much and I missed home.
 I’m from a small town.
 It just didn’t feel right at the right time.”

 In the summer of 1974, the military’s image still suffered from the quagmire of Vietnam.
 Accepting an appointment was not taken lightly.
 Faires didn’t have a military background, but his free education spurred him.
 His father had already told him he didn’t plan to pay for his college.
-His reason for committing remains a universal one.
+His reason for committing remains a universal one at Army, Navy and Air Force.

 “It was a much different time,” Faires said.
 “It wasn’t 'cool' to be at West Point in 1974.
 Almost all of us had long hair.
 We were the Class of 78, and when they shaved our heads, the barbers weighed 78 pounds of hair.
 I tutor kids now going to West Point, and their friends and classmates think it is great.
 It was just a totally different time.”